mcantelon/node-uam/Readme.md

 regularly you end up having to do things like creating shell aliases to run them.
 There is also no definitive list of them to search through to find them.

-This tool attempts to improve the situation a bit. lam makes it easy to discover local web applications and launch them in the browser. lam does this by leveraging the Node Package Manager (npm).
+This tool attempts to improve the situation a bit. uam makes it easy to discover local web applications and launch them in the browser. uam does this by leveraging the Node Package Manager (npm).

 Normally you have to do this to end up running a local web application: